ent/bug/README.md

 ------------------
 Now that your repository is ready, click [here](https://github.com/ent/ent/issues/new/choose) to submit an issue on the Ent repository.

-Within your issue give some context and link your new repository, and you're done!
+When submitting your issue, a best practice would be to provide sufficient context, link to your new repository, and you're done!